Model theory of differential-henselian pre-$H$-fields

 Now suppose that $E$ is an ordered differential field.
-We call $E$ \emph{exponential integration closed} (\emph{expint-closed} for short) if it is real closed and has exponential integration.
-We call an ordered differential field extension $F$ of $E$ an \emph{exponential integration closure} (\emph{expint-closure} for short) of $E$ if it is an expint-extension of $E$ that is expint-closed.
+We call $E$ \deft{exponential integration closed} (\deft{expint-closed} for short) if it is real closed and has exponential integration.
+We call an ordered differential field extension $F$ of $E$ an \deft{exponential integration closure} (\deft{expint-closure} for short) of $E$ if it is an expint-extension of $E$ that is expint-closed.
 Note that in this latter definition, ``closure'' does not include a universal property, unlike for instance the gap-closures of \S\ref{sec:ac-small}.

-The next observation has the same proof as \cite[Lemma~10.6.9]{adamtt}. \begin{lem} If $E$ is expint-closed, then $E$ has no proper expint-extension with the same constants. \end{lem}
+The next observation has the same proof as \cite[Lemma~10.6.9]{adamtt}. \begin{lem} If $E$ is expint-closed, then $E$ has no proper expint-extension with the same constants as~$E$. \end{lem}